 The agreement requires future milestone payments to Roche.
 In 2019, the Company commenced a Phase 3 study in Non-Alcoholic Steatohepatitis (NASH), which triggered a \$2 million milestone payment under the agreement.
 Remaining milestones under the agreement total \$8 million and are earned by achieving specified objectives related to future regulatory approval in the United States and Europe of a product developed from resmetirom.
 A single-digit royalty payment range is based on net sales of products developed from resmetirom, subject to certain reductions.
-Except as described above, the Company has not achieved any additional product development or regulatory milestones and had no Licensed Product sales for the years ended December 31, 2019, 2018 and 2017.
+Except as described above, the Company has not achieved any additional product development or regulatory milestones and had no Licensed Product sales for the years ended December 31, 2022, 2021 and 2020.

-The Company has entered into customary contractual arrangements and letters of intent in preparation for and in support of the Phase 3 clinical trials.
+The Company has entered into customary contractual arrangements and letters of intent in preparation for and in support of the clinical trials.

-10. Income Taxes
+11. Income Taxes

-At December 31, 2019, the Company had federal net operating loss ("NOL") carryforwards of approximately \$64.2 million available to reduce future taxable income, of which \$40.4 million will expire between 2031 and 2037.
-The Company also has state operating loss carryforwards of approximately \$52.9 million, available to reduce future taxable income, which expire between 2031 and 2039.
-The Company has unused federal research and development carryforwards of approximately \$5.9 million which will begin to expire in 2031.
+At December 31, 2022, the Company had federal net operating loss ("NOL") carryforwards of approximately \$275.5 million available to reduce future taxable income, of which \$40.4 million will expire between 2031 and 2037.
+The Company also has state operating loss carryforwards of approximately \$264.2 million, available to reduce future taxable income, which expire between 2031 and 2041.
+The Company has unused federal research and development carryforwards of approximately \$33.1 million which will begin to expire in 2031.

 The Internal Revenue Code ("IRC") limits the amounts of NOL carryforwards that a Company may use in any one year in the event of certain cumulative changes in ownership over a three-year period as described in Section 382 of the IRC.
 Such change in ownership could limit the Company's utilization of the NOL, and could be triggered by subsequent sales of securities by the Company or stockholders.
 The deferred tax asset related to the NOL reflected on the financial statements could be affected by this limitation.
 Although a formal analysis has not been completed, the Company has determined that an ownership change likely occurred for Madrigal during the year ended December 31, 2017.
-The net operating losses are expected to be subject to an annual limitation; however, none of these NOLs is expected to expire before becoming available to reduce future taxable income.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 As there is no assurance of future taxable income, a full valuation allowance has been established to offset the deferred tax assets.
-The valuation allowance increased \$26.8 million for the year ended December 31, 2019.
+The valuation allowance increased \$59.5 million for the year ended December 31, 2022.
 Changes in the deferred tax asset will be recorded as an income tax benefit or expense on the accompanying consolidated statements of operations.

 Entities are also required to evaluate, measure, recognize and disclose any uncertain income tax provisions taken on their income tax returns.
-The Company has analyzed its tax positions and has concluded that as of December 31, 2019 there were no uncertain positions.
-The 2013 through 2018 tax returns are open to review by the IRS and state taxing authorities.
+The Company has analyzed its tax positions and has concluded that as of December 31, 2022 there were no uncertain positions.
+The 2018 through 2022 tax returns are open to review by the IRS and state taxing authorities.
 Interest and penalties, if any, as they relate to income taxes assessed, are included in the income tax provision.
-There was no income tax related interest and penalties included in the income tax provision for 2019.
+There was no income tax related interest and penalties included in the income tax provision for 2022.